rszemeti/MoonTracker_GUI/README.md

 "align" causes the current position to become the target position, so just select "moon" or some other object, jog the dish until you are happy with the current alignment, press "Align" and the current position and target position will become equal.
  Pressing "Track" will cause the dish to then actively track the object using the offsets just set.
 The offsets are stored in EEPROM on the controller, so they will be stored next time you connect.

+#Hardware

+The remote hardware is based on an Arduino Nano with comms over a serial interface.

+My specific application uses DC servos and resolvers for feedback, the Nano drives the resolvers, reads the returning sin/cos amplitudes ancalculates the absolute positions from the arctans.
+It would be a simple modification to use potentiometers and A/D conversion for position monitoring.
+The resolvers give ~0.2 degree resolution.

+A PID servo loop provides direction and PWM to control the DC servo motors.
+Again, you could easily modify this to drive stepper motors if you wanted.